Blueberry Smoothie Serves 1

 • 16 oz. canned, low-sodium navy, chickpeas or pinto beans

 • 4 cup fresh, chopped spinach, packed

 Spray a large pot with cooking spray, heat over medium-high heat.
 Sautee onion and garlic 5 minutes or until onions become translucent.
 Add tomatoes, chicken broth, beans, pepper and cumin and bring to a boil.
-In a small bowl, combine oil, lemon juice, pepper, garlic or onion powder, and parsley and whisk thoroughly.
-Whisk in Parmesan.
-Add to squash and toss to coat.
-Let stand 10 minutes and serve.
+Stir in the spinach and simmer until wilted.
+Ladle into soup bowls and serve.

 Total calories: 95